Water retention

 - South of De Onlanden lie the high-lying stream valleys of Drenthe.
 The focus will be on this area in the coming years.

-Mountains or water retention: what is the difference?
+A balancing lake or water retention: what is the difference?

 Now that dry periods are becoming more frequent, many people are wondering why we continue to discharge so much water into the sea instead of retaining it in the area.
 The answer is simple: we have to continue to discharge large amounts of water because otherwise we would no longer be able to live safely in our country.
-We sometimes have to discharge millions of liters (at once).
+We sometimes have to discharge millions of litres (at once).

 We store water to prevent flooding.
 We store water in low-lying areas.
 We store the water for a while and then slowly discharge it into the sea.